 Most likely, Queen Cleopatra Tryphaena was Cleopatra’s mother, but it is not certain.
 Cleopatra V Tryphaena, left; Cleopatra VII, right.

 Ptolemy XII married his sister Cleopatra V Tryphaena.
-She may have been his full-sister of a half-sister.
+She may have been his full-sister or a half-sister.
 In this Ptolemaic generation the details are, oddly, rather murky.

 It is not clear, either, if this Tryphaena was Cleopatra’s mother.
-She most likely was.
+She most likely was, according to scholars.
 But there is no hard evidence of it at this time.

 Therefore, Cleopatra’s family tree is complete only until it reaches her grandfather, Ptolemy IX.
 Then, there are two lagoons: who was her grandmother, and who was her mother.